 Here are the best ways to improve your titles

-- Keyword-rich Headlines: Your H1 and H2 headers need to include the keyword because don’t forget Google is a bot and doesn’t understand what you are writing about.
-It crawls your pages and makes connections using keyword entities to figure that out.
+• Keyword-rich Headlines: Your H1 and H2 headers need to include the keyword because don’t forget Google is a bot and doesn’t understand what you are writing about.
+It crawls your landing page copy and makes connections using keyword entities to figure that out.

 You can read my article on copywriting exercises if you need some guidance.